So much to do, so little time…

 The Mediterranean diet has been studied the most.
 Adherence to the diet lowers the risk of infertility, leads to better sperm quality, as well as greater success for women undergoing fertility treatments.
 The higher the amount of fast food consumed, the lower the chance of getting pregnant.
 Eliminating fast food to the greatest extent possible is the best advice.

 The intake of meat can negatively impact fertility by affecting ovulation.
 However, most of the detriment of consuming meat comes from the fact that you are eating less fish.
-As a whole, seafood is very beneficial.
-The benefits of omega 3 fatty acids outweigh any risk of mercury.
-It is helpful for both partners to eat seafood.
-Most of the seafood we consume in the US is low in mercury—shrimp, salmon, canned tuna—are all great.
+Overall, the benefits of omega 3 fatty acids outweigh the risk of consuming too much mercury.
+It’s helpful for both partners to eat seafood.
+Most of the seafood we consume in the US is low in mercury.
+Shrimp, salmon, and canned tuna are all great.
 Light canned tuna has low levels of mercury.
-Just don’t eat it every day, multiple times a day.
+Two servings of seafood a week is fantastic.

-Some women are concerned about caffeine and alcohol. he highest quality studies show no link between caffeine intake and fertility, so 1-2 cups of coffee a day is fine.
-Similarly, 1-2 daily drinks appears to be fine in terms of potential impact on fertility.
+Some women are concerned about caffeine and alcohol.
+The highest quality studies show no link between caffeine intake and fertility, so 1-2 cups of coffee a day is fine.
+Similarly, one drink a day appears to be fine in terms of potential impact on fertility, although alcohol consumption does increase your risk for various types of cancer, including breast cancer.
+Consuming alcohol is very much a personal choice.
+For myself, I usually save alcohol for a special meal or drinks out with friends.

 Vitamin D is a good choice.
 There appears to be some low threshold that women need to be above in order to conceive naturally.
 For women going through fertility treatments, being deficient probably leads to worse outcomes.
 Once you maintain a sufficient level, you don’t need to go above and beyond.
 There are no added benefits.
 1000 IUs is generally recommended.

 Over my years in practice I’ve noticed that people will try all sorts of things to improve their health, but will often skip over the most obvious—sleep.
 Our bodies and minds heal at night while we sleep.
 Chronic sleep deprivation can cause or exacerbate a host of health problems, including infertility.
 That’s because sleep helps regulate hormone balance.
 One of the best ways to increase your sex drive is to simply get more sleep.
-Most adults need 7 to 9 hours to function well.
-Maybe you think you only need 7 hours and can manage with 6.5, but you might actually be a person who needs closer to 9 hours.
-See if you can slowly tack on an additional 30 minutes to your sleeping schedule.
+If you have a hard time prioritizing sleep, see if you can slowly tack on an additional 30 minutes to your sleep schedule over the course of a month.
 You’re likely to see improved mood, energy, and overall sense of well-being.
+If you have problems falling asleep or staying asleep, be sure to let me know.
+That’s something we can work on with acupuncture!

 Going through infertility can be a tough path.
-Many women experience levels of stress and symptoms of depression and anxiety similar to women undergoing treatment for cancer.
+Many women experience levels of stress similar to women undergoing treatment for cancer.
 Infertility is also deeply personal, and often difficult to share with others.
 Friends and family members may inadvertently say hurtful things, a spouse or partner may be supportive but not on the same page as you, etc. I am here to support you, but this journey will be easier if you have a few other people you can talk to about what’s going on in your life.
-If you’re not sure where to look for support, start here: resolve.org and fruitfulfertility.org.
-This blog post on making fertility friends from the founder of Fruitful Fertility is also great.
+If you’re not sure where to look for support, start here: Resolve and Fruitful

 Physical intimacy, and I mean sex but other things as well, is an important way couples connect and support each other.
 It’s also something that can become challenging for both partners when there are fertility challenges.
 If it’s a goal for you to recapture some of your sex drive, please let me know when we talk during your appointment.
 That’s both a valid and reasonable goal.